npscience/equitable-preprints/elife-sprint-2019/elife-sprint-2019-project-pitch.md

 **Contributed by:** Naomi Penfold & Daniela Saderi

 Problem statement: As a reader (and commenter/PREreviewer/PreLighter) of preprints, I would like to find preprints by authors with typically low visibility who are preprinting for the first time in order to prioritise reading & providing feedback on their preprints (and intentionally contribute to making preprints a success for everyone).
-This needs to be easy for me: I am motivated to counteract attention bias but I have little time to spend finding such preprints; I need to spend any time I have on the reading & writing about them.
+This needs to be easy for me: I am motivated to counteract attention bias but I have little time to spend finding such preprints and I need to spend any time I have on the reading & writing about them.

-**One-liner:** a prototype tool based on opinionated rules that filters a feed of preprints for indicators of lower visibility of the author (first author?), such as:
+**One-liner:** a prototype tool based on opinionated rules that filters a feed of preprints to prioritise those that match indicators of lower visibility of the author(s), such as:
+* geography {institutional affiliation, country -- e.g., countries with low [passport index](https://www.passportindex.org/byRank.php) for whom attending international conferences may be more difficult, *note it is incorrect to assume institution location matches author citizenship & border privileges*}
+* twitter reach {e.g. aggregated follower count of authors; number of ‘influencers’ they are connected with}
+* first-time preprinter {first author name&affiliation / ORCID doesn't match pre-existing preprints}
 * gender {female, see [sbotlite](https://sbotlite.github.io/) for how they estimate gender}
-* geography {institutional affiliation, country -- e.g., countries with low [passport index](https://www.passportindex.org/byRank.php) for whom attending international conferences may be more difficult}
-* twitter reach [follower count of authors]
-* first-time preprinter [first author name&affiliation / ORCID doesn't match pre-existing preprints])
 * ethnicity -- I think this would not be possible
-The prototype should pick 1-2 simple rules only and may be restricted to a specific server (or set of servers) for which a feed is available and the metadata is sufficient to filter for preprints according to the rule above.
+The prototype should pick 1-2 simple rules only and may be restricted to a specific server (or set of servers) for which a feed is available and the metadata is sufficient to filter for preprints according to the rule above  (this is the tricky bit; the metadata isn’t great!)

-**Links/notes:** This project has a github repo at github.com/npscience/equitable-preprints, containing further [background information](https://github.com/npscience/equitable-preprints/blob/master/elife-sprint-2019/equity-in-preprints-background-notes.md) to this idea and our expectations for where it might go next.
+**Links/notes:** This project has a github repo at [github.com/npscience/equitable-preprints](https://github.com/npscience/equitable-preprints), containing further [background information](https://github.com/npscience/equitable-preprints/blob/master/elife-sprint-2019/equity-in-preprints-background-notes.md) to this idea and our expectations for where it might go next.

 **Resources that may be helpful:**
 * biorXiv metadata dump (retrievable from rxivist data?)
 * eupmc data access (e.g., API or dump)
 * [getpreprints](https://github.com/PREreview/getpreprints) module (PREreview, documentation to be udated)

-**Call for contributors:** Are there particular skills that the project needs?
+**Call for contributors:**
 (1) Developer(s)/data scientist(s) to write script to apply rule to a dataset of preprints and produce a tool that displays the filtered or marked output.
 Interoperability with existing preprint server(s) and third-party preprint commentary initiatives (PreLights, PreLists, PREreview, etc. would be helpful);
 (2) Users: researchers, preprint commentary initiative leads & contributors;
 (3) Scientometrics/ethics specialist: how to create these filtering rules?
 How to be transparent?;
 (4) Someone(s) who would be interested to take project forward if prototype/idea is useful;
-(5) Someone who can design a nice web presence for the tool
+(5) Someone who can design and build a nice web presence for the tool

-**Interested contributors:** please list yourself here if you are interested in contributing to this idea at the Sprint.
+**Interested contributors:** *please list yourself here if you are interested in contributing to this idea at the Sprint.*